kudko/devland/README.md

   1. National Land Cover Database (NLCD): 2001 Land cover;
   2. National Elevation Dataset (NED): 1x1 second tiles.

 The script combines two raster datasets (NED and NLCD) together and produces two raster data files as an output.
-One of them contains data on developed land and has the file name that ends with "LPD"(shortcut for "developed") and another file with the name that ends with "PBL" (shortcut for "developable").
+One of them contains data on developed land and has the file name that ends with `LPD` (shortcut for "developed") and another file with the name that ends with `PBL` (shortcut for "developable").
 Each output raster file will contain 30x30 meter cells with the data on slope in percentage.
 These raster files will then be written back to the location of their NED predecessors that corresponds to 1x1-degree NED tiles.

 Conditions for developable land: